cokelaer/bioservices/bioservices/doc/source/index.rst

 `bioservices <http://pypi.python.org/pypi/bioservices>`_  is a python package that provides utilities to access biological databases that uses WSDL/SOAP or REST protocols.
 The primary goal is to obtain an easy programmatic access to pathways.
-However, by extension it allows access to other biological data if they are provided within the database.
+However, by extension it allows access to other type of services (e.g., chemical reactions, protein identifier, ...).
 The philosophy of **bioservices** is to make use of the existing SOAP/WSDL facilities provided in biological databases, not to re-invent new databases.

-There are a lot of databases from many institutes;  some are free, some are not.
-The main motivation of bioservices is to provide a glue interface using python to some of them (the free ones...).
+There are a lot of databases from many institutes.
+Some are free, some are not.
+The main motivation of bioservices is to provide a glue interface using python to some of them (mostly the free ones...).

 Here is a list of services that you can access from **bioservices**: